zabooh/goertzel/readme.md

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# ADC DMA Double Buffering and Singnal Processing
+# ADC DMA Double Buffering and Signal Processing

 This application shows how to use the TC3/ADC/DMA to collect 2*512 samples (Ping-Pong Buffer) at a samplerate of 50kHz.
 While one buffer is filled with data, the other buffer can be used to work safely with the data.